google/kotlin-fhir/README.md

 In FHIR, primitive data types (e.g. in [R4](https://hl7.org/fhir/R4/datatypes.html)) are defined using StructureDefinitions[^4].
 For instance, the `date` type is defined in `StructureDefinition-date.json`.
 While primitive, these types may include an `id` and `extension`s, preventing direct mapping to Kotlin's primitive types.
-To resolve this issue, the KMP FHIR library generates a distinct Kotlin class for each FHIR primitive data type, for example, the `Date` class in `Date.kt` file for the `date` type.
+To resolve this issue, the library generates a distinct Kotlin class for each FHIR primitive data type, for example, the `Date` class in`Date.kt` file for the `date` type.

 [^4]: A "JSON Definition" link to the StructureDefinition is now included for each FHIR primitive data type in the [Data Types](https://build.fhir.org/datatypes.html) page in FHIR CI-BUILD.